ThatTilux/CCT-Harmonics-Optimizer/README.md

 **Limitations**

 For some magnets, the optimal configuration (with all bn values 0) breaks the magnet (e.g., by increasing length of the magnet by a few orders of magnitude).
 In this case, the optimizer will try to approach the optimal solution as close as possible.
-This can be solved by changing the magnet model manually (aside from the scaling functions).
+This can be solved by changing the magnet model manually (e.g., changing the shape of current leads; this is the issue in many cases).

 In certain cases of this, the optimizer might not terminate as it continuously gets closer to the optimal solution, never reaching it.